 NCAA Approved discussions, and conversations will be in Spanish.
 Student presentations are expected to be performed in the target language.
-(DC)◆↑ profitask Grades: 10-12 Credit: 1 Prerequisites: Spanish IV NCAA Approved for or grade Spanish V will prepare students to demonstrate their levels of Spanish proficiency through interpersonal and presentational communication tasks.
+340AB Spanish V (DC)◆^ Grades: 10-12 Credit: 1 Prerequisites: Spanish IV NCAA Approved Spanish V will prepare students to demonstrate their levels of Spanish proficiency through interpersonal and presentational communication tasks.
 Students are expected to converse in Spanish on a daily basis.
-This course is meant to be comparable to 5th semester college level spanish with a focus on target language speaking and writing at an advanced level.
+This course is meant to be comparable to 5th semester college level Spanish with a focus on target language speaking and writing at an advanced level.
 Students can earn dual credit through UWO, as the content of Spanish V aligns to UWO's Spanish 204 course.
-See page 10 for details about dual credit.
-At the end of the course, if a student earns a grade of an A or B, he/she will receive 5 college credits and 11 etroactive credits.
+See page for details about dual credit.
+At the end of the course, if a student earn grade of an A or B, he/she will receive 5 college credits and 11 retroactive credits.
 350AB Spanish VI (DC)◆^ Grades: 10-12 Credit: 1 Prerequisites: Spanish V NCAA Approved Spanish VI is a continuation of skills learned in Spanish V with a focus on advanced grammatical principles and demonstration of those principles through interpersonal and presentational communication tasks.
 Students are expected to converse in Spanish on a daily basis.
 This course is meant to be comparable to a 6th semester college level Spanish course.
 Students can earn dual credit through UWO, as the content of Spanish VI aligns to UWO's Spanish 312 course.
 See page 10 for details about dual credit.
 At the end of the course, if a student earns a grade of C or higher, he/she will receive 5 college credits that are transferable to most post secondary institutions.
-345ABA Spanish Conversation Grades: 10-12 Credit: 1 Prerequisites: Spanish III, OR IV, OR V This course focuses on the student's ability to participate in spontaneous conversations in Spanish.
-Students will participate in weekly small group conversation circles as well as have several verbal and written presentations.
-Students are expected to participate on a daily basis and use Spanish whenever possible.